bbauska/UC-Davis-JS-Basics/readme.md

 You can always come over and look at the answer for the challenge will be on the next slide, and you can look at that and go, "Okay, yeah, that makes sense.
 We did that in the other lesson, I know how to do that."
-Then, come back and actually write that, var firstName equals, "Bill", and I've forgotten what to do next, and that's normal.
+Then, come back and actually write that, var firstName equals, "Bill", and I&apos;ve forgotten what to do next, and that&apos;s normal.
 Go and look again, if you have to.
 Look again and see what you need to do next, and then go back and actually type it without looking at the slide.
 What this will do, this will do a few things to really help you get good at JavaScript.